temporalio/web/README.md

 </details>

-In future, multiple Oauth providers may be supported, however for now we only read the first Oauth provider under the `auth` key above.
+In future, multiple Oauth providers may be supported, however for now we only read the first Oauth provider under the `providers` key above.

 Common Oauth Providers and their docs: